 Fire raged through Whiskey Row in downtown Prescott (press-kit) on July 14, 1900.
 Quick-thinking locals managed to save the town's most prized possession: the 24ft-long Brunswick Bar that anchored the Palace Saloon.
 After lugging the solid oak bar across the street onto Courthouse Plaza, they grabbed their drinks and continued the party.

-It's hard to describe Jerome without using the phrase 'precariously perched.'
 This stubborn hamlet, which enjoys one of the most spectacular views in Arizona, is wedged into steep Cleopatra Hill.
-Jerome was the home of the fertile United Verde Mine, nicknamed the 'Billion Dollar Copper Camp,' as well as the copper-rich Little Daisy Mine.
+Once home to the fertile United Verde Mine, and the copper-rich Little Daisy Mine, the 'Wickedest Town in the West' once teemed with brothels, saloons and opium dens.